rachartier/tiny-code-action.nvim/README.md

 require("tiny-code-action").setup({
-	--- The backend to use, currently only "vim", "delta" and "difftastic" are supported backend = "vim", pickers = "telescope" -- The picker to use, "telescope", "snacks", "select" are supported backend_opts = {
+	--- The backend to use, currently only "vim", "delta" and "difftastic" are supported backend = "vim", pickers = "snacks" -- The picker to use, "telescope", "snacks", "select" are supported backend_opts = {
 		delta = {
 			-- Header from delta can be quite large.